Stanton Creek Campground: Best Camping on the Shores of Lake Powell

 Stand-up paddleboarding near Stanton Creek

-What is the Best Time of Year to Camp at Stanton Creek?
+Best Time of Year to Camp Here

 What Should You Bring?